elena/py2neo-quickstart/README.rst

     'm2': (_27:Movie {released: 1986, tagline: 'I feel the need, the need for speed.', title: 'Top Gun'}), 'cruise': (_14:Person {born: 1962, name: 'Tom Cruise'})}]

+This allows you to use the full force of python on the results.
+That's pretty great.

 ---